Art, architecture and landscape come together at this fascinating indoor-outdoor museum near Washington, DC.

 The Pavilion’s exhibition spaces contain wonders, whether you’re observing the 65 works inside the Room 2 Installation (which includes pieces by Jackson Pollock, Mark Rothko, Alexander Calder, Andy Warhol and Barbara Kruger, among many others) or a single piece showcased on its own, like Michael Heizer’s Collapse or Robert Gober’s stunning rumination on nature, Untitled (1992).
 The collection is not limited to paintings and sculptures, either: Pipilotti Rist’s Ever Is Over All video is an astonishing and captivating highlight.

 There’s much more in store beyond the Pavilions.
 Next, let outdoor paths and trails guide you through the additional acreage at Glenstone.
 Along the way, you’ll see streams, meadows and forests in addition to mind-bending works such as Andy Goldsworthy’s Clay Houses (Boulder-Room-Holes), which can be found on the Woodland Trail, Tony Smith’s Smug and Richard Serra’s Sylvester, located next to the original Glenstone Gallery.
-Make sure to visit the Gallery, too, as the building houses Louise Bourgeois: To Unravel a Torment, an exhibition that offers five decades worth of groundbreaking work by the French-born American artist (on display through Jan.
-2020).

 During your extensive Glenstone excursion, hunger and thirst may strike.
 No worries: the museum has also added a new cafe, set into the forest and the perfect place to stop during your exploration of the property.